EMUFest/emufest.github.io/_posts/articles/2015-04-09-callforworks.md

   - piano
   - liturgic organ

-All this material must be sent compiling the form, and submitted in digital format.
+All the required material must be sent by compiling the online submittion form.

-**SUBMISSION FORM available from the 1th of May**
+**The SUBMISSION FORM available from the 1th of May 2015**

 > Information email contact: <a href="mailto:info@emufest.org">**info@emufest.org**</a>
 > <a href="http://emufest.github.io/about/#contacts" target="_blank">**Other contacts**</a>